jaimecgomezz/suckless-patchers/README.md

 # Copy the 'handle' utility to the 'dmenu' distro
 cp ~/suckless-patchers/handle ~/dmenu

+# Copy the 'test-patch' utility to the 'dmenu' distro (optional)
+cp ~/suckless-patchers/test-patch ~/dmenu
 ```

 And that’s it!
 You can repeat the last step on every available distro listed at the beginning.